5/14/2024

 Acting CEO

-Thanks, Ludwig.
 Good morning, everyone.
 Thank you for joining us.
 Let us begin the presentation.
 Next slide, please.
 Here we have our key performance figures for Q1.
-Net revenue came in at 382 million SAC, adjusted EBITDA of 62 million SAC, and we ended the quarter with solid cash position of 467 million SAC.
+Net revenue came in at 382 million SEC, adjusted EBITDA of 62 million SEC, and we ended the quarter with solid cash position of 467 million SEC.
 Q1 was a relatively quiet quarter for us.
 We had no major content or product releases planned.
-Also, no major MySinging Monsters boost in our figures this quarter.
-Compared to Q1 2023, net revenue was lower by 33 percent.
-Adjusted EBITDA margin came in at 16 percent this quarter, representing a variance of 17 percent year over year.
-MSM settling down at a lower level was the main difference, contributing to nearly 80 percent of the variance for both net revenue and adjusted EBITDA margin.
-Secondly, Parana's latest DLC came out two months later this quarter, contributing to 16 percent of the variance in net revenues and 19 percent in adjusted EBITDA margin.
-Soft results for our service business units made up the remaining difference.
-Year over year comparison for the group is not always going to be straightforward.
-Our product release timing has variability quarter to quarter, as well as year over year.
+Also, no major mysigging monsters boost in our figures this quarter.
+Compared to Q1 2023, net revenue was lower by 33%.
+Adjusted EDTA margin came in at 16% this quarter, representing a variance of 17% year over year.
+MSM settling down at a lower level was the main difference. contributing to nearly 80% of the variance for both net revenue and adjusted EBITDA margin.
+Secondly, Piranha's latest DLC came out two months later this quarter, contributing to 16% of the variance in net revenues and 19% in adjusted EBITDA margin, and softer results for our service business units made up the remaining difference.
+Year-over-year comparison for the group is not always going to be straightforward.
+Our product release timing has variability, quarter to quarter, as well as year over year.
 As a result, aligning quarters for comparison is not always going to be appropriate.
 There will be peaks and valleys in our results along the way, subject to content and product pipeline, as illustrated in this quarter.
-We are aiming to get to the scale where we can smooth out our performance, but not there today, and it's going to
+We are aiming to get to the scale where we can smooth out our performance, but not there today, and it's going to take some time.

 speaker